 Triathlon vs. non-triathlon running shoes

-Triathlon specific running shoes are cheaper ($2.49) than non-triathlon ruinning shoes.
+Triathlon specific running shoes are cheaper ($2.49) than non-triathlon running shoes.

 Reviews and discounts

 We have previously illustrated that cheap running shoes get better reviews.
 Now we look at the discounts for different rated shoes.
 Based on more than 130,000 user ratings, there is a clear pattern than disliked running shoes are more discounted than well-liked ones.

 The rating scale goes from 1 to 5 with intervals of 0.1.
 It starts at 3.7 of 5, and for every 0.5 better user rating, the shoe will be discounted around 5% less.
-Running shoes with a user rating above 4.8 are discounted around 26%, while running shoes with a user rating below 3.9 is discounted around 45%.
+Running shoes with a user rating above 4.8 are discounted around 26% while running shoes with a user rating below 3.9 are discounted around 45%.
 The r2 is decent, though not impressive.

 Several times a year each brand launches new models.
 Some are successful others fail.
 The disliked running shoes are rarely continued, and runners rarely come back to buy the same model again.
 For that reason, retailers can't get the running shoes sold at list price and must reduce the price.
 On the other hand, retailers do not need to reduce prices of successful running shoes since happy runners will come back for more.

 Here you will find our ranking page of the best running shoes voted by runners and experts.

 On average the MSRP is increasing by $5.60 for every ounce (28.35 gram) heavier the running shoe is meaning ultralightweight shoes tend to be more expensive.
 The biggest savings are found on heavy running shoes.
 The r2 for the linear regression is 0,7364.
 A higher r2 was found using an exponential correlation (0,85), though the understanding of the correlation is easier understood with a linear regression, which is the argument for choosing that.
 For the geeks the exponential equation is 40,387e^0,0674x.

 Further, heavy running shoes are more discounted.
 The percentage saving increases by an additional 1.23% for every ounce heavier the running shoe is.